-Sophie Anderson will be at Malvern on September 19th.
+Sophie Anderson visited Malvern on September 19th.
 Sophie’s book ‘The House With Chicken Legs’ was shortlisted this year’s for the Carnegie Medal.

-Her new book ‘The Girl Who Speaks Bear’ will be published on 5th September.
+Her new book ‘The Girl Who Speaks Bear’ was published on 5th September.

 They call me Yanka the Bear.
 Not because of where I was found – only a few people know about that.
 They call me Yanka the Bear because I am so big and strong.